Causal inference for social network data: Simulations

-We evaluated the performance of the different approaches to variance estimation described above, as measured by the coverage of the 95\% CIs.
-Our results from simulations with dependence due to direct transmission show that conducting inference while ignoring the nature of the dependence in such datasets generally results in anticonservative variance estimates and under-coverage of CIs, which can be as low as 50\% even for very large sample sizes (``\emph{IID Var}'' in the right panels of Figures \ref{fig:CIres.EY.prefattach} and \ref{fig:CIres.EY.smwld}).
-The CIs based on the dependent variance estimates (``\emph{dependent IC Var}'' in the right panel of the same figures) obtain nearly nominal coverage of 95\% for large enough sample sizes, but can suffer in smaller sample sizes due to lack of asymptotic normality and near-positivity violations.
-Notably, the CIs based on the parametric bootstrap variance estimates provide the most robust coverage for smaller sample sizes, while attaining the nominal 95\% coverage in large sample sizes for nearly all of the simulation scenarios (``\emph{bootstrap Var}'' in the right panel of the same figures).
+Results from simulations with dependence due to direct transmission show that conducting inference while ignoring the nature of the dependence in such datasets generally results in anticonservative variance estimates and under-coverage of CIs, which can be as low as 50\% even for very large sample sizes (``\emph{i.i.d.\ Var}'' in the left panel of Figure \ref{fig:CIres.EY.prefattach}).
+The CIs based on the dependent variance estimates (``\emph{dependent IC Var}'') obtain nearly nominal coverage of 95\% for large enough sample sizes, but can suffer in smaller sample sizes due to lack of asymptotic normality and near-positivity violations.
+Notably, the CIs based on the parametric bootstrap variance estimates provide the most robust coverage for smaller sample sizes, while attaining the nominal 95\% coverage in large sample sizes for nearly all of the simulation scenarios (``\emph{bootstrap Var}'').
 The apparent robustness of the parametric bootstrap method for inference in small sample sizes, even as low as $n=500$, was one of the surprising finding of this simulation study.
-Future work will explore the assumptions under which this parametric bootstrap works and its sensitivity towards violations of those assumptions.
-Similarly, in the simulations with latent variable dependence the variance estimates that assume conditionally i.i.d. outcomes, i.e. that dependence may be due to direct transmission but not to latent variables, are anti-conservative.
+Similarly, in the simulations with latent variable dependence the variance estimates that assume conditionally i.i.d.\ outcomes, i.e.\ that dependence may be due to direct transmission but not to latent variables, are anti-conservative.

+Code for all simulations is available in a github repository (\verb!github.com/osofr/Ogburn_etal_simulations!).